django-cms/django-cms/docs/reference/api_references.rst

     .. attribute:: watch_models

-        A list of model this toolbar works on; used for redirection after editing (:ref:`url_changes`).
+        A list of models this toolbar works on; used for redirection after editing (:ref:`url_changes`).

     .. method:: add_item(item, position=None)